pedia/router/README.md

 └-
 ```

-## Why doesn't this work with `http.Handler`?

-Because fasthttp doesn't provide http.Handler.
-See this [description](https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp).

-Fasthttp works with [RequestHandler](https://pkg.go.dev/github.com/valyala/fasthttp#RequestHandler) functions instead of objects implementing Handler interface.
-So a Router provides a [Handler](https://pkg.go.dev/github.com/pedia/router#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.

-Just try it out for yourself, the usage of Router is very straightforward.
-The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware _X_?

 This package just provides a very efficient request router with a few extra features.
 The router is just a [`http.Handler`](https://pkg.go.dev/github.com/valyala/fasthttp#RequestHandler), you can chain any `http.Handler` compatible middleware before the router.
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!